How to manage your money in older age

 Professional financial help should also be considered.
 Having someone trustworthy and reputable to manage money on your behalf will not only relieve stress but such a person will be able to help make the most of the money available and potentially grow funds via sensible investments.
 This is advice that comes via Cora Harrison of the helpful financial blog, The Mini Millionaire.
 Cora says:

-“Find a trusted, authorised financial advisor if you have large sums of money.
+“Find a trusted, authorised financial adviser if you have large sums of money.
 They will help you prepare a will and testament, invest your money wisely etc. However, be sure to thoroughly check their accreditations before proceeding with their assistance.”

 Cora also adds a helpful reminder regarding the amount of money present in a savings account: “Be sure to never keep more than £85,000 - the FSCS [Financial Services Compensation Scheme] savings protection amount - with one bank or building society.”

 Life is complicated enough without making things unnecessarily difficult in older age.
 With all that life throws at a person during the latter stages of life, it’s certainly a good idea to keep things simple, especially in this high-tech age that can be daunting to those unfamiliar with it.
 This can be achieved by reducing the number of expenses, the number of bank accounts, and investments a person has.
 In older age, it can be harder to keep on top of all of these different areas, so having just one savings account, for example, and limiting the number of investments one has, can help make things a little more manageable.